 Printmaking is one of my favorite processes with kids because its just so simple and fun.
-Lego prints are a natural since Lego’s come in so many shapes and sizes!
-Prep work is slim since all you have to do is head over to the Lego bin and grab some black paint!
+Since Lego’s come in so many shapes and sizes they lend themselves perfectly to printmaking!
+This Lego craft is a natural Prep work is slim since all you have to do is head over to the Lego bin and grab some black paint!

 Since we had already talked about shapes and layering of small shapes to create larger shapes while reading Bitty Bot by the time the kids got their Legos and foam they were ready to print!
-This project takes very little paint.
-I gave them a plastic plate that had a small amount of paint on it that was already spread out.
-That way they would have to work very hard to get more than a little paint on each block.
+This LEgo craft actually uses very little paint.
+Spreading a thin layer of black paint on a small plastic plate.
+That way your young artists would have to work very hard to get more than a little paint on each block.
 (Some did work, very, very hard at this.)

 When printmaking is done the Lego’s wash right off if you throw ’em in some water while you’re doing the rest of the clean up.
 And don’t ask me why I know this but DO NOT let any Lego’s go down your garbage disposal while scrubbing them.